AbhinavKumarMaple/CareService-Backend/README.md

 ## Application Structure and Components

-The `src/` directory is the heart of the application, organized according to Clean Architecture principles:
+The `src/` directory is the heart of the application:

 ### `src/domain/`

 This layer contains the core business logic and data structures, completely independent of external frameworks.

-- `user/`, `schedule/`, `medicine/`: These sub-packages define the Go structs for domain entities (e.g., `User`, `Schedule`, `Medicine`) and their associated interfaces (e.g., `UserRepositoryInterface`).
+- `user/`, `schedule/`, : These sub-packages define the Go structs for domain entities (e.g., `User`, `Schedule`) and their associated interfaces (e.g., `UserRepositoryInterface`).
 These interfaces act as contracts that the `infrastructure` layer must implement.
 - `errors/`: Custom error types (e.g., `NotFound`, `ValidationError`, `NotAuthenticated`, `RepositoryError`) are defined here.
 This provides a standardized and semantically rich way to handle and categorize application errors across all layers, improving error clarity and debugging.

 ### `src/application/usecases/`